mre/endler.dev/content/2025/choosing-rust/index.md

 > "They're trying to replace/erase C. It's not going to happen"

-Posted while literally discussing C being replaced in major projects.
-And yet, C is not going away anytime soon.
+They are right.
+C is not going away anytime soon.
 There is just so much C/C++ code out there in the wild, and rewriting everything in Rust is not feasible.
 The good news is that you can incrementally rewrite C/C++ code in Rust, one component at a time.
 That's what the git maintainers are planning, by using Rust for new components.